Workforce Development; Services for Freely Associated States Immigrants

 (C) English as a second language training; and

-(6) Collect and disseminate information regarding successful methods of serving FAS immigrants in the form of written documentation, oral or video presentations, or any other appropriate medium.
+(6) Collect and disseminate information regarding successful methods of serving immigrants from the Freely Associated States in the form of written documentation, oral or video presentations, or by means of any other appropriate medium.

-The office of continuing education at Leeward community college shall oversee and administer the program through the provision of grants to community-based service providers.
-In administering the grants, the office of continuing education shall require as a condition to participation in the grant application process that organizations demonstrate documented prior experience and a successful track record in serving the Micronesian, Marshallese, and Palauan communities.
+The office of continuing education at leeward community college shall oversee and administer the program through the provision of grants to community-based service providers for these services.
+In administering the grants to providers for the performance of these services, the office of continuing education shall require that organizations demonstrate documented prior experience and a successful track record in serving the Micronesian, Marshallese, and Palauan communities, as a condition to participation in the grant application process.

-SECTION 4.
-Leeward community college shall submit a report to the legislature on the status of the development of the program, including any efforts to secure funding for the program, not less than twenty days prior to the convening of the regular session of 2005.
+SECTION 5.
+Leeward community college shall submit a report to the legislature indicating the utilization of the funds received by the leeward community college under section 3 of this Act and services for which the funds were expended not less than twenty days prior to the convening of the regular session of 2005.